pekam/finnish-tax-report-util/README.md

-# Finnish tax report generator for Interactive Brokers
+# Finnish tax report util

+Currently this project only supports generating reports for stock trades executed via Interactive Brokers.

+## Steps

 1. Clone this project
-2. Download activity statement for the full year as a CSV-file from IB
+2. Download activity statement for the full year as a CSV-file from Interactive Brokers
 3. Download EUR/USD daily price data as a CSV-file from https://www.investing.com/currencies/eur-usd-historical-data
+4. Create an empty directory where the result files will be written
-4. Add a file named `properties.json` to the root of this project, with file paths to your downloaded files, and a path to a directory where the result files should be written:
+5. Add a file named `properties.json` to the root of this project, with file paths to your downloaded files and the result directory you just created:

 ```json
 {